Merpati Nusantara Airlines Flight 6517: Investigation

 Noticed by the abnormal situation on the thrust lever, investigators then examined it.
 The power levers should have prevented to move from flight idle to ground idle during flight by the function of Electric Magnetic Lock Systems and Mechanical Power Lever Stop Slot.
 At the accident aircraft was found that the electric magnetic lock system (Power Lever lock) was on open position.
 With power lever lock on open position, the solenoid of the electric magnetic lock system disengage and allow the power lever moves to ground idle in flight whenever the mechanical power lever stop slots lifted.
 Based on simulator test conducted by the NTSC, if the engine entered this condition, the aircraft would lose lift and eventually descended rapidly.
 The movement of power lever to ground idle will result to the propeller pitch angle changes to low pitch angle which produces significant drag.
 The NTSC stated that because it happened on 112 ft, it was impossible to not crash.

 Interviews from Merpati officials revealed that the first two aircraft had several problems on the Power Lever Lock System, whereas the automatic power lever lock system sometimes failed to open after landing.
-In May 2008, the board of instructors had agreed to revise the Normal Checklist that the Power Lock system selects to “OPEN” before landing.
+In May 2008, the board of instructors had agreed to revise the Normal Checklist that the Power Lock system selects to "OPEN" before landing.
 However, further analysis revealed that there were no faults in the engines.

 Investigators then turned on the pilot who flew the plane, First Officer Vunpin.
 First Officer Vunpin have some experiences of delay on moving the power lever to Ground Idle during landing.
-On the accident flight, he aware to previous experienced and lifted the mechanical power lever stop slots during approach.
+On the accident flight, he turned to previous experience and lifted the mechanical power lever stop slots during approach.
 He realized that he retarded the Power Lever backward at about 70 ft of aircraft altitude and unintentionally entered the Beta Range.
-Interviews with First Officer Vunpin revealed that he have some experiences of delay on moving the power lever to Ground Idle during landing.
+Interviews with First Officer Vunpin revealed that he had some experiences of delay on moving the power lever to Ground Idle during landing.
 This experience became his belief (cognitive).
 First Officer Vunpin has been planned to do the flight check to be qualified First Officer, and he wanted to prove that he was qualified as a First Officer.
 Knowing that he had repeated the errors in the past flights, he tried to prove that he had overcome his errors.
 However, he unintentionally moved the power lever beyond flight idle (behavioral).
 The aircraft lost lift and subsequently crashed.